OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

 **Chapter Meetup**\
-**Date & Time: 20th January 2026, 9:00am IST**\
+**Date & Time: 9th March 2026, 4:00pm IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter successfully conducted its chapter meetup to kick off the Spring Semester 2026 with fresh initiatives and goals.
-The session introduced new members to the chapter, outlined project opportunities for the semester, and presented the roadmap for upcoming workshops and events.
-Members learned about collaboration opportunities with industry partners, participated in team formations for new security projects, and discussed plans for participation in national-level cybersecurity competitions.
-This meetup energized the community for the new semester while welcoming newcomers and setting clear objectives for continued growth and learning.
+OWASP NIE Student Chapter successfully conducted its chapter meetup to review ongoing project progress and plan activities for the remainder of the semester.
+The session featured updates from security project teams on their current work and achievements.
+Members discussed preparations for upcoming workshops, finalized plans for the semester-end project showcase, and explored opportunities for guest speaker sessions from industry professionals.
+This meetup maintained momentum as the semester progressed while ensuring all project teams were on track to meet their objectives and deliverables.

 ## Next Meetup/Event

-**Chapter Meetup**\
-**Date & Time: 9th March 2026, 4:00pm IST**\
-**Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter will conduct its chapter meetup to review ongoing project progress and plan activities for the remainder of the semester.
-The session will feature updates from security project teams on their current work and achievements.
-Members will discuss preparations for upcoming workshops, finalize plans for the semester-end project showcase, and explore opportunities for guest speaker sessions from industry professionals.
-This meetup aims to maintain momentum as the semester progresses while ensuring all project teams are on track to meet their objectives and deliverables.
+**Stay Tuned for our Upcoming Meetups/Events!**